Every person in the world has a carbon footprint.

 1. Get some perspective

 Half the average American’s personal footprint results from just four things: driving, electricity, natural gas and red meat.
 Calculating your own carbon footprint will help you prioritize the easiest ways to improve your footprint.
+Sure, we advocate for general eco-living, but make sure you take care of the big stuff before agonizing about the smaller stuff.

 2. Stuff your face